jefferyfry/gcp-saas-bill/README.md

 2a - Agent Cloud Function receives a notification of a change to a Jenkins Support subscription.
 This can be a new subscription, cancellation, update or renewal.

-2b - For new accounts, the marketplace directs the customer to a signup page served by the Subscription Manager Web App.
+2b - For new accounts, the marketplace directs the customer to a signup page served by the Subscription Service.

 3 - The Agent Cloud Function queries the procurement API for the entitlement.

-4 - The Agent Cloud Function provisions/makes updates via the Subscription Manager Web App via REST API.
+4 - The Agent Cloud Function provisions/makes updates via the Subscription Service via REST API.

-5 - Subscription Manager Web App stores account, subscription to subscription database.
+5 - Subscription Service stores account, subscription to subscription database.

-6 - Subscription Manager Web App triggers provisioning of support systems (TBD).
+6 - Subscription Service triggers provisioning of backend systems (TBD).

-7 - Subscription Manager Web App sends successful web page response to customer.
+7 - Subscription Service sends successful web page response to customer.

-8 - Subscription Manager Web App sends final approval for account and/or entitlement to GCP Procurement API.
+8 - Subscription Service sends final approval for account and/or entitlement to GCP Procurement API.